cloudevents/spec/http-transport-binding.md

 2.4][rfc3986-section-2-4] before applying the header encoding rules described in [RFC7230, section 3.2.6][rfc7230-section-3-2s6].

-When decoding an HTTP message into a Cloud Event, these rules must be applied in reverse -- [RFC7230, section 3.2.6][rfc7230-section-3-2-6] decoding to an ASCII string, and then a **single round** of percent-decoding as described in [RFC3986, section 2.4][rfc3986-section-2-4] to produce a valid UTF-8 String.
+When decoding an HTTP message into a Cloud Event, these rules MUST be applied in reverse -- [RFC7230, section 3.2.6][rfc7230-section-3-2-6] decoding to an ASCII string, and then a **single round** of percent-decoding as described in [RFC3986, section 2.4][rfc3986-section-2-4] to produce a valid UTF-8 String.
-(Note that applying percent-decoding an incorrect number of times may result in message corruption or security issues.)
+(Note that applying percent-decoding an incorrect number of times can result in message corruption or security issues.)

 #### 3.1.4.
 Examples